humanitec/about/docs/roadmap.md

 ### Humanitec CLI Beta-level Release

 The Humanitec Command Line Interface (CLI) allows users to get your everyday DevOps tasks (e.g., create a new temporary environment to test new features, add new services to an application) done without ever leaving their favourite console.
 After conducting a final round of testing and development in closed beta, are we planning to release the CLI in open beta for public use.

+### Deployment Set v1.0

+A Deployment Set in Humanitec contains all of the environment-agnostic configurations for an Application.
+It describes the material things that should run or be provisioned in an environment.
+With the introduction of a new deployment set version (v1.0), we’re planning to replace legacy terminology with a naming convention better aligned with industry and Kubernetes standards and unify it across Humanitec’s UI, API and CLI.
+New vocabulary will be more familiar and intuitive for the platform teams and developers, improving the experience of using the Humanitec application, especially for new users.

 ## Later